lukeselden/plugin-recording-vbrick/README.md

 # Plugin: Recording for vBrick

 This plugin allow the user to have recording the conference in the vBrick platform.
-Once the user click on the recording button, the Vbrick will join to the VMR as a SIP participant and will record the call.
+Once the user click on the recording button, the Vbrick will join to the VMR as a SIP/RTMP participant and will record the call.

 ## Plugin Configuration